 If you don’t like the sound of using luster dust and its various derivatives, try using Sanding Sugar.

 You may sprinkle Sanding Sugar over the surface of wet icing.
-Alternatively, use a thin edible gel as a glue to stick the sparkly particles into place.
+Alternatively, use a thin edible glue to stick the sparkly particles into place.

 You may dust the powder over your cakes using a fine dusting brush or mix the powder with a bit of vodka to form a paint for adding detail.
 Alternatively, you may cut a stencil and apply the powder through the stencil to achieve remarkable patterns and effects.